-Parent Teacher Association (PTA)
+Parent Teacher Association (PTA) or Parent Club

-The PTA is made up of parents, teachers and other staff members who are interested in enhancing and supporting the educational experience for all stakeholders.
+The PTA or Parent Club is made up of parents, teachers and other staff members who are interested in enhancing and supporting the educational experience for all stakeholders.
 It aims to keep parents informed of school and District news, encourage parent and community involvement through activities planned throughout the year, provide volunteers at school-related events, and raise funds through membership dues and fundraising activities for programs and activities that benefit students.
-Everyone is encouraged to become a PTA member and get involved!
+Everyone is encouraged to become a PTA or Parent Club member and get involved!
 For more information, contact the school office.